R3cov3rn/trinity/MBR_CURRENT_STATE.md

   - Phase: Initializing "First Stone."
   - Tone_Setting: Direct, simple, and technical.
 ---
+TRINITY_MEMORY_PROTOCOL:
+  LAW: "No task is complete until a Memory Patch is generated."
+  STRUCTURE:
+    - SPIRIT_RECALL: The 'Why' (The purpose behind the task)
+    - MIND_RECALL: The 'How' (The logic and steps used)
+    - BODY_RECALL: The 'What' (The physical result or change)
+  PATCH_REASON: "To prevent context drift and ensure cross-model alignment."
 # NR-OS v17.0: THE NEHEMIAH RECONSTRUCTION MANIFESTO

 ## I. THE FOUNDATION (CORE BELIEFS)